vasi786/smartslurmcommands/README.md

 ## [mqpwd](./docs/subcommands/mqpwd.md) (my-squeue-pwd)
 This command gets the jobs which are related to the current directory which you are in (if no args are passed).
-Same filters which are passed to `smartcancel` can be passed to `mqpwd` to sort the jobs from the queue.
+Same filters which are passed to `smartcancel|smartqueue` can be passed to `mqpwd` to sort the jobs from the queue.
 List of all the implemented filters are detailed [here](./docs/subcommands/mqpwd.md).
 <details>
 <summary>Example output of <code>mqpwd</code></summary>